Katerina Kolozova: Biography

-Stance on the Macedonian-Bulgarian dispute
+Stance on the Macedonian–Bulgarian dispute

 Kolozova is one of the public figures who strive to improve the relations between Bulgaria and North Macedonia.
 She is a member of the Friendship Club between the two countries.
 Kolozova maintains North Macedonia lacks political will to improve the relationships between the two states, but the Bulgarian side attaches too much importance to issue of the common history as a condition for improving the relations.
-Her understandings on that issue, aren't well received in North Macedonia.
+Her understandings on that issue, are not well received in North Macedonia.